 Review per question

 It is also possible to review a submission per question.
 By doing so, you will review one exercise for all participants before navigating to the next exercise.
-The same options are available for Review per question as they are for Review per student (see above).
+The same options are available for Review per question as they are for Review per participant (see above).
 In addition, you have the possibility to view either all subquestions or a selection of subquestions.
 As an example, in the screenshot below, Ans will only show subquestion b.

 It is important to note, that multiple reviewers cannot grade the same submission.
 Once a reviewer is grading a submission, it is automatically locked for other reviewers.
 If multiple reviewers are grading at the same time, Ans automatically distributes them over different submissions.